Mirusha Park: Caves

-possible only by passing under the waters of ninth lake.
-Left channel has an entrance of arch shape with a width of 3 m and a height of 6 m and it is 43 m long.
+possible only by passing under the waters of the ninth lake.
+Left channel has an entrance of arch shape with a width of 3 m and a height of 6 m, and it is 43 m long.
 Right channel has arc entrance 6 m wide and 7 m high.

-Karst caves – in the early geological past these caves have been underground water resources in river Mirusha.
+Karst caves – in the early geological past, these caves were an underground water resource in the river Mirusha.